 If your property has been affected by the 2020 wildfires, please go to the DEQ wildfire website for more information on cleanup and debris removal.

 A variance was approved by the Environmental Quality Commission on Oct.
 9, 2020, which temporarily suspends certain asbestos requirements for wildfire cleanup work.
+This variance has been extended until July 31, 2022.
 See the DEQ wildfire rule suspensions page for more information.